 Dr. Roy's present research focuses on a number of pre-clinical engineering research directions:

-Dr. Roy has published more than thirty four scientific articles in high-impact peer-reviewed journals, conference proceedings, and book chapters in a wide range of areas including human biomechanics, biological control systems, rehabilitation robotics, neurophysiology, and neurorehabilitation.
-Dr. Roy's research has been widely reported in the media, both print and television, including the VA Research Currents, Yahoo News, Baltimore’s Fox 45 news, to name a few.
+Dr. Roy has published more than thirty nice scientific articles in high-impact peer-reviewed journals, conference proceedings, and book chapters in a wide range of areas including human biomechanics, biological control systems, rehabilitation robotics, neurophysiology, and neurorehabilitation.
+Dr. Roy's research has been widely reported in the media, both print and television, including the VA Research Currents, Yahoo News, The Baltimore Sun, Baltimore's Fox 45 News, ABC2 News, American Heart Association (AHA) TV, to name a few.

 Lab Techniques and Equipment: